Gorillaism/Home-Automation-System/README.md

 RGB - light up room

 ## Door contact:
+There would be a magnetic connection on the door and the doorway

 Q = A AND B

 ## Temperature sensor:
 The sensor sends the tempurature data every minute.
 After every 1 hour, the sverage and deviation is calculated. <br />
 t = Time = 60 minutes <br />
 x = Temperature every minute <br />